SPIRE-GMU/ACAP_Designs/README.md

 2.3 Choose x86 software emulation in **Flow Navigation**, build and run

-2.4 Unless you except to get the waveform, not recommend to run hardware emulation since it takes too much time.
+2.4 Unless you expect to get the waveform, do not try hardware emulation since it takes too much time.
 For **keygen**, it takes 4-5 day to do hardware emulation, but less than 1 second evaluated on board.

+## 3. Set up the board: